October 28, 2020

 Threats to American Democracy

-Join the ACS University of Arizona Law and Arizona State Student Chapters, and the ACS Arizona Lawyer Chapter for a discussion on current threats to American democracy.
+Join the ACS University of Arizona Law , Arizona State, NYU, University at Buffalo SUNY, and William & Mary Student Chapters, and the ACS Arizona Lawyer Chapter for a discussion on current threats to American democracy.
 This event will focus on the risks posed by a range of socio-political developments, the role of the United States Supreme Court in these developments, and how to better protect democracy from these perils.

 Joining us for this discussion are Professor Michael Klarman of Harvard Law School, Pulitzer Prize winner and New York Times Supreme Court Reporter, Linda Greenhouse, UCLA Law Professor, David Marcus (moderator), with welcome remarks by ACS President, Russ Feingold.